 Jowan escapes in the Magi origin and subsequently becomes partially responsible for the problems in Redcliffe.
 He could only do that if his phylactery was destroyed.
-So the Mage PC passed the Harrowing, then conspired with Jowan.
+So the Mage PC must have passed the Harrowing and conspired with Jowan.
 Their fate after that is unknown.
 It's likely that they were sent to Aeonar or executed for the plot, but if they were working with Irving to expose Jowan, maybe not.

 City Elf: A riot is invoked in the City Elf origin that leads the Denerim Alienage to be purged (and used as a slave-trading center) later.
 So the PC was executed for the attempted murder of Vaughan, or escaped the city, or was later sold as a slave.

 Dwarf Noble PC: The succession crisis that occurs in the wake of the death of Endrin happens whether or not Duncan is present to rescue the exile.
 Bhelen kills or has Trian killed, and the second offspring of Endrin is convicted by the Assembly and exiled.
 The Dwarf Noble was probably killed in the Deep Roads by darkspawn, as making it to the outposts of the Legion of the Dead would have required incredible skill or luck.
 Endrin's "middle child" is mentioned in passing at least once.